AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

       * “We took DataPredict's research papers, build our own version and iterate it.”

       * "We build the whole machine learning library from scratch and build the whole system with it."

-* [Perpetual Internal Use Version]() (Incomplete And Requires Further Analysis)

-   * 70K USD upfront fee.
-Price may increase due to keeping up with overall DataPredict's development costs.

-   * Limited to the current latest version of DataPredict, DataPredict Neural and DataPredict Axon libraries.

-   * Only entitled to bug fixes to the current latest release version, not upgrades to the future versions.

-   * Derivatives are allowed as long as it is not copied off from DataPredict's future updates.

-   * Redistribution of the original or its derivatives to third-parties is not allowed, including your clients' projects.